Grape-Boy/FNF-SoftEngine/Lua-Script-API:-Tweens-and-Timers.md

 ### noteTweenY(tag:String, note:Int, value:Dynamic, duration:Float, ease:String)
 Do a tween on a receptor's Y position

+### noteTweenAngle(tag:String, note:Int, value:Dynamic, duration:Float, ease:String)
+Do a tween on a receptor's Angle value

+### noteTweenAlpha(tag:String, note:Int, value:Dynamic, duration:Float, ease:String)
+Do a tween on a receptor's Alpha value

 Works exactly like noteTweenX

 # Starting Timer/Tween Functions